 - Diffuse Esophageal Spasm (DES): While some swallowing problems are caused by blockages and inflammation and aren’t diagnosed with Manometry, this rare swallowing problem occurs when normal contractions of the esophagus become irregular.

 - Heart Burn: Heartburn is a burning feeling in the chest, usually after eating, that happens when stomach acid backs up into the esophagus because the sphincter muscle in the lower esophagus doesn’t close properly.

 - Scleroderma: This is a rare disease that can cause the muscles in the lower esophagus to stop moving, causing severe Gastroesophageal Reflux.

 Regardless of why a colonoscopy has been recommended for you, there are important steps you can take to prepare for and participate in the procedure:

 - Provide a complete list of all the medicines you are taking — including any over-the-counter medications and natural supplements — and any allergies to drugs or other substances.

-- Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will also want to know if you have a heart, lung or other medical condition that may need special attention before, during or after a colonoscopy.
+- Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Dr. Jae Kim, Dr. Ruth Montalvo and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will also want to know if you have a heart, lung or other medical condition that may need special attention before, during or after a colonoscopy.

 - It is important they know if you are taking diabetic medications or anticoagulants (sometimes called blood thinners) or have bleeding or clotting problems.